DKolia/WhatAboutApp/README.md

 Simply sign in, create a list of the social networks you want to share, and you will have a single link you can copy and paste so you can be noticed and found.

-What about is completely free.
+WhatAbout is also completely free.

 ## With WhatAbout
 You'll be able to easily link to your favorite social media.
 Instead of long-winded introductions on Youtube, you can simply provide this tidy link to ensure maximum exposure.